mateussouzaweb/kvm-qemu-virtualization-guide/README.md

 ## What to Expect

-- Virtualization solution with Fedora as hypervisor.
+- Virtualization solution with Fedora or Ubuntu as hypervisor.
 - Instructions for traditional and immutable systems.
 - Easy guide if you already have KVM / QEMU knowledge.
 - Virtualization that just works.